Magnetic trap (atoms): Microchip atom trap

 The minimum magnitude of the magnetic field can be realized with the "atom microchip".

 One of the first microchip atomic traps is shown on the right.
 The Z-shaped conductor (actually the golden Z-shaped strip painted on the Si surface) is placed into the uniform magnetic field (the field's source is not shown in the figure).
 Only atoms with positive spin-field energy were trapped.
 To prevent the mixing of spin states, the external magnetic field was inclined in the plane of the chip, providing the adiabatic rotation of the spin at the movement of the atom.
 In the first approximation, magnitude (but not orientation) of the magnetic field is responsible for effective energy of the trapped atom.
 The chip shown is 2 cm x 2 cm; this size was chosen for ease in manufacture.
 In principle, the size of such microchip traps can be drastically reduced.
-An array of such traps can be manufactured with conventional lithographic methods; such an array is considered a prototype of a q-bit memory cell for the quantum computer.
-Ways of transferring atoms and/or q-bits between traps are under development; the adiabatic optical (with off-resonant frequencies) and/or the electrical control (with additional electrodes) is assumed.
+An array of such traps can be manufactured with conventional lithographic methods; such an array is considered a prototype of a qubit memory cell for the quantum computer.
+Ways of transferring atoms and/or qubits between traps are under development; the adiabatic optical (with off-resonant frequencies) and/or the electrical control (with additional electrodes) is assumed.